elec-e8408-mini-project-2025/project-documentation/README.md

 The LilyGO interface SHOULD follow the given interface layout:

 ![LilyGo Views](/dev-doc/app_views.png "concept of app views")

+> Note: the GUI of the final product may not be a one to one match with the early visualization draft represented here.
+It will however meet the requirements for functionalities.

 The Web UI interface user MUST be able to interact with the functionalities: